 Sure, you have a safe password, but how are you going to remember all those specially made passwords for all the accounts you have?
 If you think about it, it’s impossible, but with the following seven password managers, you won’t have to remember a single password ever again.

-Top 7 of The Best Password Managers for iOS
+Best Password Managers for iOS

 If you are looking for an easy to use a password manager, then Passible is the app for you.
 The app lets you add a total of six passwords for your favorite sites and even add a symbol for each one of them.